aws-samples/sagemaker-ssh-helper/FAQ.md

 `tail -f  /var/log/amazon/ssm/amazon-ssm-agent.log`

 ### How can I clean up System Manager after receiving `ERROR Registration failed due to error registering the instance with AWS SSM.
 RegistrationLimitExceeded: Registration limit of 20000 reached for SSM On-prem managed instances.`
 SageMaker containers are transient in nature.
 SM SSH Helper registers this container to SSM as a "managed instances".
-Currently, there's no built-in machinsm to deregister them when a job is completed.
+Currently, there's no built-in mechanism to deregister them when a job is completed.
 This accumulation of registrations might cause you to arrive at an SSM registration limit.
-To resolve this consider cleaning up stale, SM SSH Helper related registrations, manually via the UI, or using [deregister_old_instances_from_ssm.py](https://github.com/aws-samples/sagemaker-ssh-helper/blob/main/sagemaker_ssh_helper/deregister_old_instances_from_ssm.py).
+To resolve this, consider cleaning up stale, SM SSH Helper related registrations, manually via the UI, or using [deregister_old_instances_from_ssm.py](https://github.com/aws-samples/sagemaker-ssh-helper/blob/main/sagemaker_ssh_helper/deregister_old_instances_from_ssm.py).
 WARNING: you should be careful NOT deregister managed instances that are not related to SM SSH Helper. [deregister_old_instances_from_ssm.py](https://github.com/aws-samples/sagemaker-ssh-helper/blob/main/sagemaker_ssh_helper/deregister_old_instances_from_ssm.py) includes a number of filters to deregister only SM SSH Helper relevant managed instances.
 It's recommended you review the current registered manage instances in the AWS Console Fleet manager, before actually removing them.
-Deregistering requires an administrator/poweruser IAM privileges.
+Deregistering requires an administrator / power user IAM privileges.

 ### There's a big delay between getting the mi-* instance ID and until I can successfully start a session to the container.
 This can happen if there's SSM API throttling taking place during instance initialization.
 In such a case, after you are able to shell into the container you'll be able to identify this by grepping for this printout during SSM agent initialization: